railsbridge-boston/railsbridge-boston/views/installfest/install/windows.markdown

 Vagrant uses VirtualBox and a virtual machine script to create a *virtual environment*.
 A virtual environment is like have another computer inside your computer.
-The script you downloaded and installed tells vagrant how to make a Linux machine set up for Ruby inside your Apple computer.
+The script you downloaded and installed tells vagrant how to make a Linux machine set up for Ruby inside your Windows computer.

-### 4. Starting your virtual environment
+### 4. Entering your virtual environment

-To start your virtual environment, type the following commands in a Command Prompt window:
+To enter your virtual environment, type the following commands in a Command Prompt window:

 ```text
 cd rbb